ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 This may range from methods that you might see in a typical ML research conference, to tools used in an organization.

+## Methods review

+We'll go through each quadrant in the figure above.
+We'll first start with the upper-left corner, then go clockwise.
+This section will go over representative techniques that fall under each zone.[^4]

+### Large unlabeled data, absence of an expert

+### Large unlabeled data, presence of an expert

+### Small unlabeled data, presence of an expert

+### Small unlabeled data, absence of an expert

 ## References